somyadh/expressjs-example/README.md

 ## About

-This is a simple HTTP API which can convert temperature from Celsuis to Fahrenheit or vice-versa.
+This is a simple HTTP API which can convert temperature from Celsius to Fahrenheit or vice-versa.
 The result is given upto 2 decimal places by default but can be changed as per user's requirement.

-### Why Express.js in 2021?
-With great new framworks like Deno.JS, Next.js I still think Express.JS is good enough for simple projects where one doesn't need a lot of ammunition.
-This also gives an opportunity to build the project as per the requirement and play around when requirements change.

 ## Pre-requisite
 - Node.JS